devchopra999/Whatsapp-bot/Deploy/heroku (recommended)/README.md

 2. go to deploy
 3. inside deployment methods, click on Github and connect it to ur fork of this repository and press <code>Enable Automatic Deploys</code>
 4. now everytime i push an update to my repo, you just need to go to ur fork and press <code>sync fork</code> then <code>Update branch</code>
-5. Type <code>heroku logs --tail -a mybot</code> and scan the qr again
+5. Type <code>heroku logs --tail -a mybot</code> in command prompt and scan the qr again
 6. Thats it, your bot will get all the new features I added